Durubhuru14/she-can-do-assignment/README.md

 # Developer Note

-All code is kinda not good i mean types are all over the place and the data is stored in weird way but this frankenstein still works and I am grateful that.
+All code is kinda not good i mean types are all over the place and the data is stored in weird way but this frankenstein still works and I am grateful for that.
 There is a lot of things that can be in different way but for now this is good enough and as prototype gives a head-start to make it as proper website
+Btw you can use `api/users` email and passowrd for login:
+email: durubhuru01@gmail.com
+password: duvreshmore2006

 ## 🐣 Author